Outpatient Treatment Center

 Outpatient treatment for addiction and/or mental illness

 Our programs promise brighter futures to people with persistent serious mental illnesses well as less serious, non-chronic psychiatric issues more frequently treated in outpatient settings.
 These issues may include anxiety, depression, trauma and psychosis.
 Other common issues may include recovery from grief, abuse or interpersonal difficulties.
 Clients will begin with a comprehensive needs assessment, move on to individual service planning, and then begin treatment in individual and/or group therapy services.
-Intensive outpatient therapy for co-occurring mental health and substance concerns will begin October 2017.
+Learn more about our intensive outpatient therapy for women with co-occurring mental health and substance concerns by calling 317-686-5800 x1033.

 Our skilled and supportive counselors help men and women recover from alcoholism, drug addiction, chemical dependency and abuse of prescription drugs.
 Services include relapse prevention, twelve-step support, psycho-education, harm reduction, and cognitive-behavioral treatment.
-Intensive outpatient therapy for co-occurring substance abuse and mental health concerns will begin October 2017.
+Learn more about our intensive outpatient therapy for women with co-occurring mental health and substance concerns by calling 317-686-5800 x1033.

 Family involvement is welcomed, if appropriate, to the client's situation.
 Staff members also provide help for those seeking answers to family problems, relationship troubles, and parenting issues.